Social Icons

 Directed by Roland Emmerich

-One of the problems with making sequels is they will always be compared to the first (Independence Day (1996)).
-People will be picking holes on how it was done and how that is not compared to how it was done in the first.
-To make the comparison deadlier, the farther apart the sequels are released the deadlier the attacks will be, especially if the first was a hit.
+One of the problems with making sequels is that they’ll always be compared to the first (Independence Day (1996)).
+People will pick apart how things were done and how they don’t measure up to the original.
+To make the comparison even deadlier, the farther apart the sequels are released, the harsher the criticism will be—especially if the first was a hit.

-I guess that is just how it is and I do not wish to change things.
+I guess that’s just how it is, and I don’t wish to change things.

-So, the first movie was far better than this one for reasons easy to pick out, first the characterization or the characters in the first movie spanned through different works of life and across different behaviors.
-In fact, there was never a moment in the first movie that you will be dull or wish they gave more screen time to one character or the other.
-While watching this new one, I noticed they decided to skip everything about making the characters loveable and focus on the action.
-There is no build on any character, the reason being there were just too many people involved in this movie there was no time for me to get drawn into the life of any one of them.
+So, the first movie was far better than this one for reasons that are easy to point out.
+First, the characterization in the original spanned different walks of life and behaviors.
+There was never a dull moment in the first movie, nor did you wish for more screen time for one character over another.
+In this new one, however, they seemed to skip making the characters lovable and focused solely on the action.
+There’s no depth or development for any character, mainly because there were just too many people involved.
+I never got drawn into the life of any one of them.

-Then there is the normal basic story the first film gave.
-Aliens shows up, we have no idea why they are here or what they want, until they started blowing up buildings leading to a massive death toll.
-The humans join up together and take down the aliens.
-So they decided to make things a little more complicated, there are the bad aliens wanting to kill us and one wanting to help us kill them.
+Then there’s the straightforward story the first film delivered.
+Aliens show up, we have no idea why they’re here or what they want—until they start blowing up buildings, leading to massive casualties.
+The humans band together and take down the aliens.
+In this sequel, they decided to complicate things: there are bad aliens who want to kill us and good aliens who want to help us kill them.

-Yes!
-People they are more civilizations (aliens) out there.
+Yes, people, there are more civilizations (aliens) out there!

-With all of this happening and the huge amount of characters on screen, it was impossible to believe the world was coming to an end.
+With all of this happening and the sheer number of characters on screen, it was hard to believe the world was coming to an end.

-Now the huge plus side in the movie is the visual masterpiece it delivers which is in par with the one I saw way back in 1996 when I first saw the first Independence Day.
+Now, the huge plus side of this movie is the visual masterpiece it delivers, which is on par with what I saw back in 1996 when I first watched Independence Day.

-The movie plot is Twenty years after the events of the first film and the human race has developed using the technologies they savaged from the alien race that attacked earth.
-The human race has even developed a space fighting air force, I guess they were preparing for any such attack again.
+The movie’s plot is set twenty years after the events of the first film.
+The human race has advanced by using the technology salvaged from the alien race that attacked Earth.
+They’ve even developed a space-fighting air force, presumably preparing for another attack.

-Well, the aliens came back and this time we were ready for them (even though the characters in the movie didn’t know that).
+Well, the aliens came back, and this time we were ready for them (even though the characters in the movie didn’t seem to know that).

-I have seen better sequels and this is a waste of your money.
+I’ve seen better sequels, and this one is a waste of your money.

-Some characters from the first film were also present here, Will Smith wasn’t only a wallpaper of his can be seen in this film.
+Some characters from the first film return here, though Will Smith is only present as a photo on a wall.

 Alice Through the Looking Glass (2016)